 ARCH 100 is an 8-credit course offered through the University of Washington, College of Built Environments, Department of Architecture.
 ARCH 100 is open to college graduates, current college students, and high school graduates.
 Candidates should be at least 18 years old.
 Because the course is designed to accommodate students of varying experiences and backgrounds, prior training in architecture, design, or drawing is not necessary.
 Candidates should nevertheless be prepared to undertake a demanding academic program involving individual and group projects during and outside of class meeting times.
 ARCH 100 can serve as an important stepping stone to an undergraduate or graduate program in architecture, and each successful participant will receive a written evaluation from the studio instructor.

 APPLICATION, PROGRAM FEES, AND COURSE EXPENSES

 The Applicant Questionnaire is available here.
 Application review will begin in March.

 All applications must be submitted by email.
 Download the file by right clicking and selecting "Save link as" and complete the questionnaire.
 Do not convert to a word .doc.

-Following review and approval of the Applicant Questionnaire, the applicant will receive an add-code to be used to register for this class through the UW Summer Quarter.
-You will find information about the UW Summer Quarter registration procedure and tuition here.
+Following our review and approval of the Applicant Questionnaire, the applicant will receive an add-code to be used to register for ARCH 100.
+Note that it is also necessary to register for the UW Summer Quarter.
+You will find important information about the UW Summer Quarter registration procedure and tuition here.